-Under RIGL, DLT has 10 business days to respond to APRA requests starting the day after the receipt of the request and can request an additional 20 business days if necessary.
+Under RIGL, DLT has 10 business days to respond to Access to Public Records Act (APRA) requests starting the day after the receipt of the request and can request an additional 20 business days if necessary.
 The figures below represent the percent of APRA requests responded to within the time set by the legal requirements.
 [Note: This performance measure was established in FY 2024 and historical targets and actuals are not available.]

-Frequency: An ınual Rep Reporting Period: State Fiscal Year
+Frequen cy: Annual Reporting Period: Reporting Period: State Fiscal Year ,

-2021 2022 2023 2024 2025
+2022 2023 2024 2025 2026

-Target 95% 95%
+Target - 95% 95% 100%

-Actual 100%
+Actual 100% 100%